-First Offense: Prohibited items will be confiscated and turned in to school administration or law enforcement.
+FIRST OFFENSE: Item will be confiscated and turned in to school administration or law enforcement.
 Items held by administration will be released only to parents.
 The school and district are not responsible for lost/damaged confiscated items.

-Repeat Offenses: Students who continue to violate this policy will be called into the office for disciplinary actions (detention, in school or home suspension depending upon the seriousness of the offense).
+REPEAT OFFENSES: Students who continue to violate this policy will be called into the office for disciplinary actions (detention, in school or home suspension depending upon the seriousness of the offense).

-CELL PHONES, SMART WATCHES, ELECTRONIC DEVICES [EC§48901.5] We strongly recommend that personal electronic devices such as cell phones, smart watches, tablets be left at home due to possible loss or damage.
-Electronic communication devices are not to be used during the school day.
-Furthermore, neither the school nor the district is responsible for devices brought to school and will not be liable for damaged, destroyed, or lost devices.
-They must be turned off and in the student's backpack as soon as the student arrives on campus and must remain there until school is dismissed.
+CELL PHONES, ELECTRONIC DEVICES [EC§48901.5] Electronic communication devices will be allowed at school.
+However, neither the school nor the district is responsible for devices brought to school and will not be liable for damaged, destroyed, or lost devices.
+They must be turned off and in the student's backpack as soon as student arrives on campus and must remain there until school is dismissed.
 This includes during lunch and passing periods.
-Students may use cell phones, smart watches and other electronic devices after school is dismissed (unless prohibited in after school care/activity).
-If a student has an electronic device on campus, the content must ALWAYS be appropriate (text messages, pictures, music, and ringtones).
-If a student needs to make an emergency call during the school day he/she needs to make an emergency call during the school day, s/he should go to the office.
+Students may not have electronic devices in their pocket at any time during the school day.
+Students may use cell phones and other electronic devices after school is dismissed.
+If student has an electronic device on campus, the content must ALWAYS be appropriate (text messages, pictures, music, and ringtones).
+If a student needs to make an emergency call during the school day, s/he should go to the office.
 If a parent needs to reach a student, s/he may call the school office.